cockpit-project/cockpit-podman/HACKING.md

 You can also use
 [watch mode](https://webpack.js.org/guides/development/#using-watch-mode) to
-automatically update the webpack on every code change with
+automatically update the bundle on every code change with

     $ make watch

-When developing against a virtual machine, webpack can also automatically upload the code changes by setting the `RSYNC` environment variable to the remote hostname.
+When developing against a virtual machine, watch mode can also automatically upload the code changes by setting the `RSYNC` environment variable to the remote hostname.